badlydrawnface/dotfiles/README.md

 # bdface's dotfiles

-some dotfile configurations i use for hyprland and a couple other programs i suppose
+Some dotfile configurations i use for hyprland and a couple other programs that I use.

+These are only tested on arch-based systems, use with other distros (and in general) at your own risk.
+I am not consistantly maintaining these.

-just copy the dots to .config and .local respectively, and make sure these programs are installed on your system!
+Just copy the dots to `.config` and `.local` in your home directory respectively, and make sure these programs are installed on your system!

-`cp -r config/* ~/.config`
+`cp -r config/* ~/.config`<br>
+`cp -r local/* ~/.local/`

 🖥️ wm: [hyprland](https://hyprland.org)<br>
 status bar: [waybar](https://github.com/Alexays/Waybar)<br>